|The intro makes it clear: LSL3 is raunchier than the previous games|

 The most interesting aspect of the third outing of Larry is, that this time around you'll also be able to play as the titular, pulsating pectorals seeking Passionate Patti, who was quickly introduced as Polyester Patty at the end of LSL2.

 LSL3 kinda returns the series on its roots.
-In Larry 2 the hapless dork we all know and maybe even love, was dumped by his one night stand Eve.
-He won a cruise and a million dollars in lottery, was chased by KGB and henchettes of evil Dr. Nonookie and ended up at Nontoonyt island, where he fell in love with beautiful Kalalau.
+In Larry 2 the hapless dork we all know and maybe even love was dumped by his one night stand Eve.
+He won a cruise and a million dollars in the lottery, was chased by KGB and henchettes of evil Dr Nonookie and ended up at Nontoonyt island, where he fell in love with beautiful Kalalau.
 Life was smiling again for again youthful looking Laffer.
 And then Larry 3 begun.

 |The life of a married man has left its mark on Larry.|